omidarmat/webDevNotes/JavaScript/javascript-theory.md

 > **_Note_** | The promise in the mentioned example does not contain any asynchronous operation.
 It just shows how a promise can be created and consumed.

 > **_Note_** | Normally we just consume promises.
 We only build promises when we need to wrap callback-based functions into promises.
-This is called promisifying.
+This is called _promisifying_.
 It means to convert callback-based asynchronous behavior to promise-based.
 For instance, to promisify the `setTimeout()` function.
 Notice how we don't need the `reject()` function in the executor function in the case of promisifying the timer.
 A timer cannot fail.

 ```js
 const wait = function (seconds) {